+υ, COST

-с.
-Schedule (to accommodate my schedule)
+C. Schedule (to accommodate my schedule)

-d.
 Availability (when the course was available to be taken)

 e.
 Other (Please specify)

-feel this class has prepared you with the information needed to be a safe, defensive, and us driver?
+Do you feel this class has prepared you with the information needed to be a safe, defensive, and

+courted ous driver?

-(5) Yes
+(a.)
+Yes

-No No
+h.
+No

+c.
 I feel somewhat prepared.

-d.
 I feel prepared but wanted to learn more.

-Did you r instructor(s) present information clearly and in an interesting manner?
+Did you ur instructor(s) present information clearly and in an interesting manner?

-(a.)
-Yes
+(a.)Yes

 b.
 No

 c.
 Sometimes

-Was the e pace of the course adequate?
+Was th e pace of the course adequate?

 (a) Yes, the pace was just right.

 b.
 The pace was too slow.

-c.
 The pace was too fast.

+141 and a April and the health hand have been accounted to the April 10.2

-Was th ere a topic you feel should have been covered more in depth?
+ere a topic you feel should have been covered more in depth?

-a.
+ą.
 Yes,

 (b.)
 No.

-Was th ere anything on the final examination or Permit test that you felt was not covered adequately?
+ere anything on the final examination or Permit test that you felt was not covered adequately?

 a.
 Yes,

 (b.)
 No.

 Any su ggestions for improvements?

+NI.

-No Suggestions
+NO Suggestions

 Any co mpliments/positives you would like to share?

-E Excellent Class, very Informative,
+F -XCellent Class, very Informative,

-righly recommended.
+1 righly recommended.

-,